 Whether you have an hour, a day, a month, or a year, we’re grateful for what you can give.
 Here are some ways you can donate time to help CC4C.

-We always need more trapping support to help spay and neuter the ever-growing population of feral cats in our county.
-If you’re interested in learning how to become a trapper, we will provide the equipment and teach you how to trap.
+We always need more trapping support to help spay/ neuter the ever-growing population of feral cats in our county.
+A CC4C member can teach you the basics of trapping and recovering feral cats.
 Once the cat is captured, they will need to be transported to their spay/neuter surgery, which will be coordinated through CC4C, and picked up following the surgery and brought home to recover.
-(See our Trap-Neuter-Return page for more information.)

 Work at Rescued Treasures

 Community Concern for Cats operates a large, friendly thrift store in Walnut Creek.
 All of the proceeds go to benefit Community Concern for Cats!
 Drop in and visit, check out the items and the many promotional sales throughout the year—and volunteer!
 We need help sorting clothes, labeling, pricing, and merchandising.
 Vintage and gently used donations are always welcome!